BP Highway: Early development plans

-Out of these sections, construction of Bardibas - Sindhuli Bazar section started in November 1996 and was completed in March 1998.
+Out of these sections, construction of Bardibas - Sindhuli Bazar (Sindhulimadhi) section started in November 1996 and was completed in March 1998.
 The construction of this section included 9 bridges and 17 causeways over the 37 km of road, which was constructed in 1987.
 This section has been opened to traffic since its completion in 1998.

 The construction of Nepalthok-Dhulikhel section started in April 1998 and is under construction.
 This section includes construction of 50 km of road with 5 bridges and 6 causeways.
 Out of 50 km, 34 km has been completed and is already open to public traffic while rest of the road was expected to be complete by March 2003.

 The construction of Sindhulibazar-Khurkot section was slated to start in January 2001, this section includes construction of 39 km of road with a bridge and 3 causeways.
 Earthwork over 12.5 km of this road section was completed in the previous phase.
 This section was expected to be complete by 2007.